Max Caulfield: Life Is Strange

 Max uses the photo to undo her decision and returns to the present day, restoring Chloe's health.
 Continuing their investigation, Max and Chloe obtain clues leading them to an abandoned barn owned by the influential Prescott family.
-They discover a hidden bunker containing pictures of Kate and Rachel tied up and intoxicated, with Rachel being buried at Chloe's secret hideout.
-They hurry back to the scrapyard and find Rachel's grave, much to Chloe's despair.
-Max follows Chloe at the school party to confront Nathan, believing he will target fellow student Victoria Chase.
+They discover a hidden bunker containing pictures of Kate and Rachel tied up, intoxicated and posed for photos; Rachel is revealed to be buried at the scrapyard.
+Arriving there, the two uncover Rachel's body, to Chloe's despair.

+Chloe intends to confront Nathan at the Vortex Club's "End of the World" party, believing him to be responsible for Rachel's death.
+Max, meanwhile, attempts to warn Victoria Chase of her potential kidnap by Nathan.
 They receive a text from Nathan threatening to destroy the evidence, returning them to the scrapyard.
 The two are then ambushed by Jefferson, who anaesthetises Max and kills Chloe.
-Max is kidnapped and held captive in the "Dark Room", a makeshift photography studio and torture chamber hidden underneath the Prescott barn where Jefferson has been drugging and photographing young girls.
+Max is kidnapped and held captive in the "Dark Room" (the same bunker she and Chloe had discovered earlier) where Jefferson has been drugging and photographing young girls.

-Jefferson also reveals that he took Nathan on as a protégé, but was recently killed after accidentally giving Rachel a fatal overdose while trying to mimic Jefferson's work, and intends to do the same to Max after he has the photos he wants.
-Max escapes into a photograph and emerges back at the beginning in Jefferson's class.
-She alerts David, getting Jefferson (and Nathan) arrested.
+Jefferson reveals that he had taken Nathan on as a protégé, but had recently killed him after he had given Rachel a fatal overdose while trying to mimic Jefferson's work.
+The latter intends to kill Max after he is satisfied with his photos of her.
+Max escapes into a photograph and emerges back at the beginning in Jefferson's class; she quickly alerts David, getting Jefferson and Nathan arrested.

-Max is given the opportunity to go to San Francisco and have her work displayed in an art gallery.
-She calls Chloe from the event, realizing that after all her effort, the storm has reached Arcadia Bay.
-Max travels back to the moment in which she took the gallery photo, which eventually leads her to sojourn alternative realities as they devolve into a dreamscape nightmare.
-Max and Chloe finally return to the lighthouse and the duo confront the possibility Max brought the storm into fruition by saving Chloe from being shot by Nathan earlier in the week.
-There is a tenable theory that the storm was caused not by saving Chloe in itself, but rather by Max ripping apart timelines when she constantly rewinds time for little things as well as saving Chloe or Kate from their deaths.